elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-a-reflection-over-the-xaxis-transform-a-quadratic-function.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains how reflecting a quadratic function over the x-axis transforms its graph, including the mathematical representation, visual effects, and changes in function characteristics.
+    This content explains how reflecting a quadratic function over the x-axis transforms its graph upside down, changing its orientation while retaining the x-coordinates of points.
   page_keywords: >-
-    reflection, x-axis, quadratic function, transformation, negation, outputs, parabola, maximum, minimum, orientation, graph, symmetry, characteristics
+    reflection, x-axis, transformation, quadratic function, graph inversion, mathematical representation, negation of outputs, parabola, vertex, maximum point, minimum point, graphical representation
 author: QuickTakes
 question: >-
     How does a reflection over the x-axis transform a quadratic function?